GSA/GitHub-Administration/README.md

 #### Requesting access to the GSA organization

 1. Ensure that you have created a GitHub account that matches the standards above.
-2. If your group already has a team in the GSA organization, ask your point of contact to email `joseph.castle@gsa.gov` with your Github username and request that you be given access.
+2. If your group already has a team in the GSA organization, ask your point of contact to email `gerard.chelak@gsa.gov` with your Github username and request that you be given access.
-3. If your group does not yet have a team in the GSA organization, email `joseph.castle@gsa.gov` to coordinate a team be created.
+3. If your group does not yet have a team in the GSA organization, email `gerard.chelak@gsa.gov` to coordinate a team be created.
 You will need to tell him the usernames of any others who should be added.
 4. You will receive a notification when you've been given access.

 #### Creating new public repositories